googlesamples/unity-jar-resolver/README.md

 of resolved dependencies in a project.
 This is used by the auto-resolution process to only run the expensive resolution process when necessary.

+## Displaying Dependencies

+It's possible to display the set of dependencies the Android Resolver would download and process in your project via the `Assets > Play Services Resolver > Android Resolver > Display Libraries` menu item.

 # iOS Resolver Usage

 The iOS resolver component of this plugin manages